sonic-net/SONiC/doc/hash/hash-design.md

 4. Caching objects in order to handle updates

 Switch hash object is stored under `SWITCH_HASH|GLOBAL` key in Config DB.
 On `SWITCH_HASH` update,
-method `PbhOrch::doCfgSwitchHashTableTask()` will be called to process the change.
+method `SwitchOrch::doCfgSwitchHashTableTask()` will be called to process the change.
 Regular switch hash update will refresh the internal class structures and appropriate SAI objects.

+Switch hash capabilities are stored under `SWITCH_CAPABILITY|switch` key in State DB.
+The vendor specific data is being queried by switch OA on init and pushed to both internal cache and DB.
+Any further switch hash update is being validated using vendor specific hash capabilities.

 **Skeleton code:**
 ```cpp